-- Creation and execution of a Climate Bonds Standard Protocol, adapted to include the relevant Sector Technical Criteria for the BOND nominated projects and assets, as described above and in Schedule 2 to this Assessment; - Assessment of documentary evidence provided by KRC on the BOND and supplemented by a high-level desktop research, meetings and correspondence for documentation review and interviews with key personnel from the issuer KRC.
-These checks refer to current assessment best practices and standards methodology; - Discussions with KRC management, and review of relevant documentation;
+Creation and execution of a Climate Bonds Standard Protocol, adapted to include the relevant Sector Technical Criteria for the BOND nominated projects and assets, as described above and in

+Assessment of documentary evidence provided by KRC on the BOND and supplemented by a high-level desktop research, meetings and correspondence for documentation review and interviews with key personnel from the issuer KRC.
+These checks refer to current assessment

 Documentation of findings against each element of the criteria.
-Our opinion as detailed below is a summary of these findings.
-WRAP UP
+Our opinion as detailed below is a